 Becoming a Practitioner or Instructor in Kinesiology

 *Each modality within Kinesiology has its own requirements to be an Instructor or Practitioner.
 These are outlined with the descriptions on the following pages for some of the major Kinesiology types here in Australia.
-(See TYPES OF KINESIOLOGY button above or click here.)
+(See KINESIOLOGY COURSES button at the top or click here.)

 *To be Registered as a general Kinesiology Practitioner one must become a practitioner member of a Kinesiology organisation.
 This usually entails attending a certain number of hours of Kinesiology Courses.
 The hours can be counted from any accredited Kinesiology modality.
 For further details contact the organisations in the resurces section.
-(Click on the RESOURCES button above or here.)
+(Click on the RESOURCES button at the top or here.)